 Frequently Asked Questions

-Click to open a frequently asked question and answer.
+Click a frequently asked question below to see the answer.

 Air leaks are still present.

 1 Check the suction side piping union.
 While the pump is running, try to tighten the union.
 If this does not stop the air leak, turn off the pump.
 Loosen both unions and slide the pump out of the way.
 Remove, clean and re-install both union o-rings.